georgesnape01/Portfolio/README.md

 # George's Portfolio

 Welcome to my portfolio!
-Below is a summary of all the data science projects I have done.
+Below is a summary of all my data science projects.

 # 📚 Table of Contents
 - [Projects from Sep 2024](#projects)